-Loss Per Share - Basic net loss per share is computed by dividing net loss by the weighted average number of common shares outstanding for the period.
-Diluted net loss per share is computed by giving effect to all potential dilutive common stock equivalents outstanding for the period.
-For purposes of this calculation, options to purchase common stock, restricted stock units ("RSUs"), shares issued pursuant to the Employee Stock Purchase Plan ("ESPP"), performance restricted stock units ("PSUs"), the Warrants (defined in Note 9), the Conversion Option of the 2022 Notes, and the Conversion Option of the 2025 Notes (the "Conversion Options") (Note 9) are considered to be potential common stock equivalents.
+Net Income (Loss) Per Share - Basic net income (loss) per share is computed by dividing net income (loss) by the weighted average number of common shares outstanding for the period.
+Diluted net income (loss) per share is computed by giving effect to all potential dilutive common stock equivalents outstanding for the period.
+For purposes of this calculation, options to purchase common stock, restricted stock units ("RSUs"), shares issued pursuant to the Employee Stock Purchase Plan ("ESPP"), performance restricted stock units ("PSUs"), warrants, and the Conversion Option of the 2025 Notes (the "Conversion Options") (Note 10) are considered to be potential common stock equivalents.

-A reconciliation of the denominator used in the calculation of basic and diluted loss per share is as follows:
+A reconciliation of the denominator used in the calculation of basic and diluted income (loss) per share is as follows:

-Year Ended December 31, 2023 2022 2021 (in thousand ds, e xcept per share e am ounts) Net loss \$ (176,295) \$ (112,749) \$ (77,837) Weighted-average common shares outstanding-basic 49,877 48,065 46,891 Dilutive effect of share equivalents resulting from stock options, RSUs, ESPP, PSUs, Warrants and the Conversion Options Weighted-average common shares outstanding-diluted 49,877 48,065 46,891 Net loss per common share, basic and diluted \$ (3.53) \$ (2.35) \$ (1.66)
+Year Ended December 31, 2024 2023 2022 (in thousan ıds, e xcept per share amounts) Net income (loss) \$ 4,628 \$ (164,510) \$ (107,347) Weighted-average common shares outstanding-basic 51,178 49,877 48,065 Dilutive effect of share equivalents resulting from stock options, RSUs, ESPP, PSUs, warrants and the Conversion Options 641 Weighted-average common shares outstanding-diluted 51,819 49,877 48,065 Net income (loss) per share, basic \$ 0.09 \$ (3.30) \$ (2.23) Net income (loss) per share, diluted \$ 0.09 \$ (3.30) \$ (2.23)

-Since the Company incurred net losses for each of the periods presented, diluted net loss per share is the same as basic net loss per share.
-All of the Company's outstanding stock options, RSUs, and shares issuable under the ESPP, PSUs as well as the Warrants and Conversion Options were excluded in the calculation of diluted net loss per share as the effect would be anti-dilutive.
+Since the Company incurred net losses in 2023 and 2022, diluted net loss per share is the same as basic net loss per share.
+All of the Company's outstanding stock options, RSUs, and shares issuable under the ESPP, PSUs as well as the warrants and Conversion Options were excluded in the calculation of diluted net loss per share as the effect would be anti-dilutive.

-The Company uses the treasury stock method and the average market price per share during the period for calculating any potential dilutive effect of the Warrants.
-The average stock price was \$459.62 for 2023, \$362.01 for 2022, and \$592.48 for 2021.
+The Company uses the treasury stock method and the average market price per share during the period for calculating any potential dilutive effect of the stock options, RSUs, ESPPs, PSUs and warrants.
 The Company uses the if-converted method when calculating any potential dilutive effect of the Conversion Options, which assumes conversion of outstanding convertible securities at the beginning of the reporting period or date of issuance, if the convertible security was issued during the period.